-Nicholas Van Brunt is a partner in the Business Trial Practice Group, based primarily in the firm’s Century City office and is the Co-Team Leader of the firm's Private Wealth Services Team.
+Nicholas Van Brunt is a partner in the Business Trial Practice Group and is the Team Leader of the firm's Private Wealth Services Team.

 Areas of Practice

-Mr. Van Brunt is actively engaged in pro bono matters on behalf of both individuals and non-profit organizations and also serves as a Probate Settlement Officer with the Los Angeles County Superior Court’s Pro Bono Probate Settlement Program, offered through the San Fernando Valley Bar Association.
+Nicholas is also very involved in pro bono matters on behalf of both individuals and non-profit organizations.
+He has led the firm’s effort to represent unaccompanied minors in Special Immigrant Juvenile Status cases in partnership with Bet Tzedek Legal Services, serves on the firm’s Pro Bono Committee, and regularly acts as a Probate Settlement Officer with the Los Angeles County Superior Court’s Pro Bono Probate Settlement Program, offered through the San Fernando Valley Bar Association.